|Miss Patricia Catchpole by Cynthia Mottershaw

 Catchy talking to Dennis Chatters in 1984 (Audio)

-Last Sunday at Riding Stables (Video)
+Last Sunday at Riding Stables (Video - no sound)

 More Patricia Catchpole images